Fishing with Jim Austin Tournament Tour

 16. Ties: If both teams have the same number of fish, then the contestant with the biggest fish will break the tie.
 If the tied contestants share the same number of fish and their largest fish have the same weight, then the Tournament Director will determine another method to break the tie.

-17. Insurance: Liability insurance is required of all contestants in Fishing w/Jim Austin Buddy Tournament.
+17. Insurance: Liability insurance is required of all contestants in Fishing w/Jim Austin Tournament.

 Ranger Boats